mbakker7/ttim/docs/04pumpingtests/index.rst

 Pumping tests
 =============

-This series of benchmark problems demonstrate the features and capabilities of TTim for simulating and analyzing transient groundwater hydraulic problems such as pumping tests and slug tests.
+This series of benchmark problems demonstrates the capabilities of TTim for simulating and analyzing aquifer tests such as pumping tests and slug tests.
+A detailed description of how to analyze a pumping test with TTim is given in the HowTo section.

 Synthetic